 Pisa airport: The taxi service operated by Cooperativa Pisana Tassisti – CO.TA.PI.
 Taxis provide service 24 hours a day.
 The taxi station is in front of the airport on the arrivals side.

 The Radio Taxi service can be contacted by phone at 050 541600.
 Fare schedules are subject to change; the driver is obliged by law to start the meter at the start of every trip.For more information and booking, please visit copati

-The only bus coming to San Domenico di Fiesole is no 7, from Via La Pira (next to Piazza San Marco, in the centre of Florence) every 20 minutes.
+The only bus coming to San Domenico di Fiesole is no 7, (from the central train station SMN) every 20 minutes.

 The conference will rent private buses leaving from Piazza della Liberta and returning there every morning and in the end of the day.